 A U.S. court has ordered local business review website Yelp to reveal the names of seven of its anonymous reviewers.

-The order follows a lawsuit filed by a firm called Hadeed Carpet Cleaning, which suspected that some of the reviews placed online about it were made up.
+The order follows a lawsuit filed by a firm called Hadeed Carpet Cleaning, which suspected that some of the user reviews placed online about it were made up.

 The only way for Hadeed to find out whether this was the case was to subpoena Yelp for the information, the Washington Times reported.
 Hadeed pressed, Yelp resisted, and chose to ignore a county court order, and an additional court was charged with ruling.